Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

 |

+.. _Q&A:

 Q & A ...
 ==========

 ..
-Q: What is splam?
+Q: What is Splam?
 .. -------------------------------------------

 .. <div style="padding-left:20px">

-.. dropdown:: Q: What is splam?
+.. dropdown:: Q: What is Splam?
     :animate: fade-in-slide-down
     :title: bg-light font-weight-bolder
     :body: bg-light text-left

-    splam means two things: **(1)** splam refers to the deep grouped residual convolutional neural network model that we designed to accurately predict splice junctions based solely on an input DNA sequence, and **(2)** it also stands for this software that and clean up alignment files and evaluate annotation files.
+    Splam means two things: **(1)** Splam refers to the deep grouped residual convolutional neural network model that we designed to accurately predict splice junctions based solely on an input DNA sequence, and **(2)** it also stands for this software that and clean up alignment files and evaluate annotation files.

 |

 ..
-Q: Why do we need splam?
+Q: Why do we need Splam?
 .. -------------------------------------------

-.. dropdown:: Q: Why do we need splam?
+.. dropdown:: Q: Why do we need Splam?
     :animate: fade-in-slide-down
     :container: + shadow
     :title: bg-light font-weight-bolder